 Widgets are containers for Apps.
 You may ask, what makes this different to just a normal app then?

 I’ve updated this post so that it is compatible with the new Apple operating system that was launched in September 2021.
-Although the videos mention iOS 14 and that widgets work different between the iPad and iPhone, that is no longer the case with iOS 15.
+Although the videos mention iOS 14 and that widgets work differently between the iPad and iPhone, that is no longer the case with iOS 15.
 Now the iPad and the iPhone work exactly the same when adding and using widgets.

-Widgets display specific information from the app on the screen of your iPhone/iPad, without having to open the app.
-Your weather app is a good example; a weather widget allows you to see todays forecast without opening the app.
+Widgets display specific information from the app on the screen of your iPhone/iPad without having to open the app.
+Your weather app is a good example; a weather widget allows you to see today’s forecast without opening the app.

 This calendar app inside a widget at the top of my screen is another good example.

 Widgets operate the same on the iPhone and the iPad as on iOS 15.
 You can add a widget to any screen.
 Tap and hold on any part of the screen until your apps start jiggling and then press the plus button at the top left of the screen.